The Flagmakers: Synopsis

+Production

+Directed and produced by veteran documentary makers Cynthia Wade and Sharon Liese, The Flagmakers was also produced by NBA superstar Giannis Antetokounmpo.

 Release

 The Flagmakers had its world premiere at the 2022 Camden International Film Festival on September 16, 2022.

 The film was released on the National Geographic network on December 8, 2022 and on Disney+ on December 21, 2022.

 Reception

 Common Sense Media said: "In light of the flag's increasing use as a symbol of division, the film offers a heartening reminder of how people from different backgrounds can work together and find common ground."
 Tony Betti of LaughingPlace.com said the film offers an "oddly poetic look at one of the most successful manufacturers of American flags" in the United States.

 Accolades

 Stage adaptation

 Shortly after release, The Flagmakers was optioned to be adapted into a stage musical, with Saheem Ali attached as director.